Postdoctoral Program in Interdisciplinary Computation

 The Harvey Mudd College Bee Lab studies the behavior of social insects, particularly bees and ants, to understand how these relatively simple creatures work together to gather, process and use information about a complex, heterogeneous environment.
 For example, honey bee colonies search a large area to determine the location and quality of floral resources, and allocate foragers among them in a way that makes food collection both efficient and flexible.
 Turtle ant colonies divide a limited number of defensive soldiers among multiple different nests, which may vary in defensibility, quality, and accessibility from other nests.
 Computational projects could involve the development of computational simulations of colony behavior, or software for image and/or video processing.
 Interested applicants should have completed their Ph.D. in biology or a related field, and have some background in complex systems, computational simulation, and/or computer vision.
 Knowledge of social insects is desirable but not required.
 The scholar will collaborate with HMC Bee Lab director, Matina Donaldson-Matasci, who can be reached via email at email@example.com to answer any questions.
 For more information on topics of interest and ongoing research projects, see the student-authored lab blog.

 Funding and Application

-To support research and scholarly activities, the post-doctoral scholars will receive $20K/year of discretionary funds that can be used for hiring summer research students (~7K/student/summer), conference travel, materials and supplies.
+To support research and scholarly activities, the post-doctoral scholars receive $20K/year of discretionary funds that can be used for hiring summer research students (~7K/student/summer), conference travel, materials, and supplies.